foofeh/hugo-theme-massively/exampleSite/content/post/post.4.en.md

 ##### **Video Views**

-The number of views that lasted at least 2 seconds with atleast 50% of the video on the screen.
+The number of views that lasted at least 2 seconds with 50% of the video on the screen.

 ##### **Avg.
 Watch Time**

-Averages the total number of minutes from everyone who has watched your pin.
+Formula: Total Watch Time / Total Number of Video Plays

 ##### **Total Watch Time**

-Combines the total amount of minutes that people have watched your pin.
+The total amount of minutes that people have watched your pin.

 ##### **95% Views**